JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### IntelliJ IDEA Compatibility

-IntelliJ IDEA 12.1 and older, as well as other IntelliJ\-based products released prior to year 2013, is no longer supported by [IntelliJ Platform Plugin](https://confluence.jetbrains.com/) .
+IntelliJ IDEA 12.1 and older, as well as other IntelliJ-based products released prior to year 2013, is no longer supported by [IntelliJ Platform Plugin](intellij-platform-plugin.md).

 ### Snapshot dependencies builds rebuilding